redmaner/MaguroHTTP/README.md

 * Configurable Strict-Transport-Security
 * Security headers are set by default
 * HTTP Headers are easily configurable
 * HTTP Methods can be easily enabled and disabled.
-This applies to the whole website, and can even be configured for indivual pages if so desired
+This applies to the whole website, and can even be configured for individual pages if so desired
 * Automatic response Content-Type
 * Configurable request Content-Type
 * Firewall support for server and proxy
-* Flexible configuration with json<br>
+* Flexible configuration with json
+* Network and application logging is available
+* Has built in anonymous metrics to gather visitor data of your website / proxy<br>

 ## Backlog
 The following features will be added shortly:<br>
 * Automatic TLS certifcates with LetsEncrypt
-* Caching support for both HTTP server and reverse proxy

 ## Not supported
 The following features are not supported for now or ever:<br>
+* Caching support for both HTTP server and reverse proxy
 * TLSv1.3 (will be added in the future)
 * Diffe-Hellman exchange (DHE) cipher suites
 * FastCGI